 I earned my SAG card doing an on-camera one-liner on Hill Street Blues and a few lines on St. Elsewhere one week later.

 My voice has always sounded child-like and it hasn’t changed much to this day.
 While perusing Drama-Logue, I saw an ad for adult women to play kid voices at a sound studio on the Sunset Strip.
 It turned out they were dubbing foreign films and cartoons mostly from Japan.

 The gig was a perfect fit for me and I worked steadily for decades as a voice actress playing young girls, some young boys, various creatures, and even a few monsters.
 I eventually became known as a “legend” in anime.
 My most infamous role was Minmei in the TV series Robotech which celebrated its 35th anniversary.

-After giving birth to 2 children, I focused entirely on voice-overs because the shorter hours made it much easier to be a good mom and it didn’t matter that my belly was sticking out when I got pregnant.
+In the late 80s, I gave birth to two children so I decided to focus my career on voice-overs.
+The shorter hours made it much easier to be a good mom and it didn’t matter that my belly was sticking out when I got pregnant.
 Now it just sticks out because I eat too much!
 LOL

 If you have the desire to become an actor, know that reality may sometimes derail your career.
 I lost my husband of 23 years to cancer in 2001, lost my boyfriend of 15 years to cancer in 2020, was a single parent to two preteens for a while, (which is my greatest accomplishment) experienced financial downturns, and got older. (not always welcome in Hollywood)